cozy/cozy-docs/src/documents/hack/getting-started/learn-single-page-app-way.html.md

 ## Step 3: using a separate view for the bookmark
 If you want to fully take advantage of what Backbone offers you, you must think modular.
 We have a list of bookmarks and rendering them each time we add a new one could be a bottleneck one day.
-Also it could be better if we could manipulate each bookmark independently so we deletion would be dead easy to implement.
+Also it could be better if we could manipulate each bookmark independently so a deletion would be dead easy to implement.
 Let's do this!

 Create a new view `app/views/bookmark.js`:
 ```javascript